kriasoft/graphql-starter-kit/README.md

 ---

-This project was bootstrapped with [Node.js API Starter Kit](https://github.com/kriasoft/nodejs-api-starter).
+This project was bootstrapped with [GraphQL API Starter Kit](https://github.com/kriasoft/graphql-starter).
 Be sure to join our [Discord channel](https://discord.com/invite/bSsv7XM) for assistance.

 ## Directory Structure